evitanegara/Email-Campaign-Intelligence-Dashboard-using-Power-BI/README.md

 </p>

 ### Weekly Trends
-- Wednesday stands out as the highest performing weekday, achieving 9.2K opens and 615 clicks—more than double the volume of other weekdays.
+- Wednesday stands out as the highest performing weekday, achieving 9.2K opens and 615 clicks, more than double the volume of other weekdays.
 - Monday and Thursday both recorded 3.3K opens and clicks, positioning them as secondary best days.
 - Sunday has the lowest engagement indicating that weekend emails are less effective.
 <p align="center">